 5. Beowulf's Last Battle

 Fifty years after killing the evil Grendel and his mother, the epic hero, Beowulf, faces his third and final monster, a dragon that has been attacking Geatland.
-But this last battle will be completely different than the ones before, and spells the end for our epic hero.
+But this last battle will be completely different from the ones before, and it spells the end for our epic hero.

 6. Beowulf Eulogy: Summary & Analysis

 The eulogy of Beowulf's people for their king is an expression of mourning that gives historical insight into the culture that produced the epic and is remarkable for its emotional immediacy.
 This lesson analyzes it in the Seamus Heaney translation.

 Beowulf's epic story ends when Beowulf dies following a big fight with a formidable opponent, a fire-breathing dragon.
 In this lesson, discover how Beowulf's final days are meaningful to modern readers.

 Did you know… We have over 79 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice

 Not sure what college you want to attend yet?
 Study.com has thousands of articles about every imaginable degree, area of study and career path that can help you find the school that's right for you.